sahilgarg30/CD_lab_project/README.md

 Compiler Project : ERPLAG
 This project was created as a part of the course lab ”Compiler Design”.
-The language is "ERPLAG" and its specifications are written down in the PDF attached.
+The language the compiler is developed for is "ERPLAG" and its specifications are written down in the PDF attached.

 Instructor : Roopashri Shetty